-Importantly, the Tumas 3 Mineral Resource upgrade has increased the overall Indicated and Measured Resource base at a 100ppm eU_3O_8 cut-off associated with the Tumas Channel (Tumas1, 2, 3 and Tubas) from 56.7Mlb to a total of 83.2Mlb eU_3O_8 (See Appendix 1 JORC Resource Table).
+For the DFS, the Mineral Resource upgrades on Tumas 1E and 3 has increased the overall Indicated and Measured Mineral Resource base at a 100ppm eU_3O_8 cut-off from 52.6Mlb to a total of 98.7Mlb eU_3O_8 for Tumas1, 1E, 2 and 3 (See Appendix 1 JORC Resource Table).
+This substantial increase in Mineral Resources at Tumas strongly supports the expectation that the forthcoming Ore Reserve estimations will achieve the minimum 20-year LOM target.